 Now, for the foods you should cut back on: processed foods (cookies, cakes, chips, white flour), sugars, sodium, and alcohol.
 Foods high in these components aren't filling, leading to a high intake of calories to reach satiety, and if the excess sugar and fats from these foods are not being used for energy, it's then stored in the body as fat, thus tipping the scale.
 Also, be wary of foods with hidden sugars, like some fruits (mangoes, bananas), condiments, sauces, and fruity yogurt.

 On to the workout: Another consistency in my findings was that HIIT (high-intensity interval training) is the absolute best fat-burning workout.
-In one particular study, 27 subjects were split into two groups—endurance training and HIIT—and took part in their separate training regimens for a series of weeks.
-At the end of the study, the HIIT group lost three times as much body fat as the endurance training group, even though they burned almost half as many calories.
 I started out doing self-led HIIT workouts at the gym after watching Kayla Itsines's videos and the like, but I'll admit that I hate the cardio component; it's just not my thing.
 Eventually, I found my way to barre and fell in love with it.
 Barre classes are crazy expensive in Manhattan, though, so instead of forking over my paycheck to a trendy studio, I queue up some YouTube videos and do them from my living room.
 I also love Pilates, so I'll grab my mat and get to work while following along on my screen.
 Here's the thing though: As much as I enjoy these workouts, I don't enjoy doing them for long, and I know if I force myself to work out for an hour or so at a time, I'll fall off the wagon again.
 So instead, I find videos that last no more than 30 to 45 minutes, work up a sweat, and stretch out.